vincelee888/ourcastlefield/site/content/action-groups/spirit-of-place.md

     * Agree a Spirit of Place Statement

     * Finalise an Action Plan & work with the National Trust to deliver the plan

+    Many thanks to Andrew Humphrey for the use of the images for this action group
   title: Spirit of Place
 ---